maya-abdoh/SimpleApacheApp/README.md

 first script :
 add script to lunix path :

-Ensure that the script file "linuxStatus" has executable permissions by running the following command: sudo chmod +x LunixStatus
+Ensure that the script file "linuxStatus" has executable permissions by running the following command: sudo chmod +x linuxStatus

 Create a directory named "bin" in your home directory by running the following command: mkdir $HOME/bin